 Are the UAM (Madrid) and UAH (Alcalá) courses listed on the Skidmore and Tufts website and on this website always offered?

 The courses listed on the Tufts and Skidmore websites are the most accurate.
 The program staff will inform you if any of your desired courses is not being offered.
-Courses listed directly on the UAM and UAH websites should be checked-out with program staff before being selected.
+Courses listed directly on the UAM and UAH websites should be checked-out with Guille Cámara before being selected.

 The program offers an exciting line-up of in-house courses, taught by top teacher-scholars from around the world:

-In addition to in-house program courses taught at our program centers, students take classes at the Spanish university in Madrid and Alcalá.
-Additionally, the program provides intercultural and human rights education through a weekly seminar series called PERSPECTIVES IN INTERCULTURAL AWARENESS AND HUMAN RIGHTS.
+In addition to in-house program courses taught at our program centers by local faculty, students take classes at the Spanish university in Madrid and Alcalá.
+Additionally, the program provides intercultural and human rights education through a weekly seminar series called PERSPECTIVES ON MINDFULNESS & JUSTICE.

 You must have a passport, valid for at least six months beyond the end date of the program, before you can apply for a visa.